 Thomas Schmidt is Professor of Music at the University of Manchester.
 He studied at the universities of Heidelberg and Chapel Hill and received his doctorate in Heidelberg in 1995.
-After holding positions in Heidelberg, Urbana and Frankfurt, he was appointed as Chair in Music at Bangor University in 2005; in 2008, he was a Visiting Fellow at All Souls College, Oxford, and in 2012, he took up his post at Manchester.
+After holding positions in Heidelberg, Urbana and Frankfurt, he was appointed as Chair in Music at Bangor University in 2005.
+In 2008, he was a Visiting Fellow at All Souls College, Oxford, and in 2012, he took up his post at Manchester.
 His main areas of research are music and musical sources of the 15th and 16th centuries and German music of the late 18th and 19th centuries (Mendelssohn and Mozart in particular).
 Other current projects include an edition of Mendelssohn’s incidental music Antigone and the Digital Image Archive of Medieval Music (DIAMM) of which he is a co-director.

 Christian Leitmeir is Senior Lecturer in Music, Director of Graduate Studies and Deputy Head of Music at Bangor University.
 He joined the School of Music at Bangor after studies at the Universities of Munich, King’s College London (MMus) and Tübingen (PhD) and a subsequent Frances Yates Research Fellowship at the Warburg Institute.
 He has published on various fields of music history, with a special emphasis on examples and mise-en-page in medieval music theory and sacred works of the early modern period.
 He is author of a monograph on the Flemish composer Jacobus de Kerle (Turnhout, 2009), co-editor of the yearbook Musik in Bayern, and the journal Plainsong & Medieval Music, and is preparing a complete edition of Jacobus de Kerle’s works.

-Hanna Vorholt is an Anniversary Research Lecturer at the University of York.
+Hanna Vorholt is an Anniversary Research Lecturer at the Department of History of Art, University of York.
 She completed her MA at the Courtauld Institute of Art, and her PhD thesis at the Humboldt University in Berlin.
 Previously, she worked as Research Associate at the Fitzwilliam Museum on the Catalogue of Illuminated Manuscripts, and as Project Officer at the British Library; she has held a Munby Fellowship at the University of Cambridge, a British Academy Postdoctoral Fellowship at the Warburg Institute, a full-time research consultancy for the ERC-funded project ‘Projections of Jerusalem’, and an affiliated lecturership at the Department of Anglo-Saxon, Norse and Celtic at the University of Cambridge.
 Her research focuses on knowledge transfer in medieval manuscripts, and the image of Jerusalem in Western medieval maps and architecture; other interests include mise-en-page, the history of scholarship, and political iconography.

 Paul Vetch is a Senior Lecturer and King’s Business Innovation Fellow at the Department of Digital Humanities, King’s College London.
 He is Co-Investigator, Project Manager, or Technical Research Director of a number of major projects with funding from the Andrew W. Mellon Foundation, AHRC, JISC, Leverhulme Trust, British Academy, and UK Heritage Lottery Fund.
 Paul’s research interests lie in web interfaces and UI conventions, particularly within the Digital Humanities and cultural heritage, and his focus is on process, user engagement, and experimental design and development.